 You can add a rule to a Decision Table.
-Rules Designer shows a column for the rule and each condition cell is initialized to "-" do not care.
+Rules Designer adds a column for the rule to the left of the existing rules and each condition cell is initialized to "?", which actually means a validation error prompting you to populate the cell with relevant values.